qlustor/Speedtest-for-InfluxDB-and-Grafana/README.md

 - Used specific version of Alpine/Python build
 - Change how the program is started
 - Better cache use during docker build
+- Add NAMESPACE for multiple docker instances polling into same InfluxDB

 ## Docker run